S4PST/s4pst.github.io/README.md

-# Sustainability for Programming Systems and Tools
+# Stewardship for Programming Systems and Tools

 ## What is this?

-This is a repository that contains the files for the official Sustainability for Programming Systems and Tools group website hosted at https:/.s4pst.org.
+This is a repository that contains the files for the official Stewardship for Programming Systems and Tools project website hosted at https:/.s4pst.org.
 The site is built with [Jekyll](https://jekyllrb.com/) and hosted on GitHub.

 ## How do I contribute?